-A National Center for Biotechnology Research was created in 2001 in Constantine (Eastern of Algeria) to promote and carry out applied research in biotechnology to address the needs of Algeria in the fields of health, food and agriculture, environment and bio-industry as well as ensure continuous training, provide services and expertise in the field of biotechnology.
+The Biotechnology Institutions in Algeria promote and carry out applied research in biotechnology to address the needs of Algeria in the fields of health, environment, bio-industry, food and agriculture and develop through their research programs biotech solutions to domestic agricultural concerns and promotes food security.
+In addition, these multidisciplinary biotechnology research institutions ensure continuous training; provide services and expertise in the field of biotechnology.
+These institutions need more capacity building for their centers and researchers.